This is going to be a rant, so buckle up.

 Victory in Europe was not a triumph of Good over Evil

 There is no doubt that Britain was good and that Nazi Germany was evil.
-But Britain and the Allies defeated evil by letting evil join its ranks.
+But Britain and the Allies defeated evil by letting another evil join its ranks.
 And then that evil swallowed half of Europe.

 We’re talking about the USSR again, and it was definitely evil.
 Under Stalin the USSR committed some staggering crimes against humanity.
 To name only one, read about the Ukrainian Genocide.

 To say that Europe was liberated in 1945 is naive.
 Yes, Europe was liberated from the Nazis but immediately after half of the continent was occupied by an equally terrifying totalitarian state and became communist (to get an inkling of how awful the communist occupation was, go and see the 2006 Film “The Lives of Others”).
-Ask a Pole, a Bulgarian, or a Hungarian whether the second world war had a happy end and you’ll get a clear no.
+Ask a Pole, a Bulgarian, or a Hungarian whether the second world war had a happy end and you’ll get a clear answer: no.

 Britain’s Colonial History